softwaresaved/eventure/README.md

 - Create your own vignette!

 :tada: **It's my life's mission to make events more inclusive**
-- Create your own eventure!
+- Create your own Eventure!
 - Organise a hackday to build an Eventure vignette
-- Keep eventure updated with the latest resources/research
+- Keep Eventure updated with the latest resources/research

 Please [open a GitHub issue](https://github.com/softwaresaved/eventure/issues) to suggest a new idea, contribute a vignette, or let us know about bugs.